Logarithmic double ramification cycles: Introduction

 where $\Phi$ is the extension of the map \eqref{eqn:Phimapintro} to piecewise power series as described at the end of Section \ref{Sect:logtautclasses}.

 \begin{introtheorem} Let $\theta$ be a small nondegenerate stability condition.
 The log double ramification cycle is the degree $g$ part of ${\mathbf{P}}^\theta_{g,A}$,

 \end{introtheorem}

 As a consequence of Theorem \ref{222ttt}, the class is {\em independent} of $\theta$ (for all small nondegenerate stability conditions $\theta$).
 The definition of ${\mathbf{P}}_{g,A}^{g,\theta}$, however, only requires nondegeneracy of $\theta$.
 The interpretation and wall-crossing analysis of ${\mathbf{P}}_{g,A}^{g,\theta}$ for large stability conditions $\theta$ is an interesting direction of study.
+A separate question is whether a formula for $\mathsf{logDR}_{g,A}$ can be written using degenerate stability conditions (such as the trivial one).
+Our approach requires nondegeneracy (for the existence of a universal sheaf), and the formula given in Theorem \ref{222ttt} is not well-defined for degenerate $\theta$.

+The calculation of $\mathsf{logDR}_{g,A}$ plays a fundamental role in the log Gromov-Witten theory of toric varieties: by an elegant argument of Ranganathan and Urundolil Kumaran \cite{RanganathanKumaran}, the log Gromov-Witten theory of all nonsingular projective toric varieties (with log structure determined by the full toric boundary) can be reduced to $\mathsf{logDR}_{g,A}$.

 After a discussion of Pixton's formula in the language of piecewise polynomials in Section \ref{PPsclass}, Theorem \ref{222ttt} is proven in Section \ref{pprr22}.